Banging Toolbox

 The tools run at 18 volts off 5.0Ah lithium-ion batteries, which charge pretty quickly considering their capacities.

-The 18-volt Makita XFD10R is an excellent choice, giving you a good balance of performance and power in a compact and ergonomic design.
+The 18-volt Makita XFD10R is an excellent choice, giving you a superior balance of performance and power in a compact and ergonomic design.

 The drill itself is an 18-volt model with a ½” diameter drill bit powered by a fast-charging lithium-ion battery.